 The New Zealand Memorabilia was established in 2000 as part of the Methven Heritage Centre project, in order to preserve the heritage of New Zealand skiing.
 As the founders of the NZ ski industry were aging, it was timely to act before the history of skiing in New Zealand was lost.

-For example, Winter Olympian Sir Roy McKenzie’s aural history was recorded shortly before his death.
+For example, Winter Olympian Sir Roy McKenzie’s oral history was recorded shortly before his death.
 Sir Roy was involved in both North Island and Queenstown fields, a member of the NZ Ski Team and Captain of NZ’s first winter Olympics team to Oslo in 1952.
 Sir Roy was also a mountaineer and masters ski racer, was on the Mt Cook board for 20 years, and a great support of Disabled Snowsports NZ.
 He was still skiing at 80 years of age.